Contents of a 72-hour survival backpack on a wooden table, with a city in crisis visible through the window.

 A reliable multi-tool is one of the most versatile items you can pack in your emergency survival kit.
 This compact device combines several tools into one, making it incredibly useful in a variety of situations.
 Look for a multi-tool that includes pliers, a knife, screwdrivers, and other essential tools such as a can opener, wire cutters, and a saw blade.
 The more features it has, the more situations you’ll be equipped to handle without needing to carry a full toolbox.

 Flashlights are indispensable for navigating in the dark or signaling for help.
 Ensure you pack at least one reliable flashlight in your emergency survival kit, along with extra batteries to keep it powered.
-A hand-crank flashlight is an excellent alternative, as it doesn’t rely on batteries and can be powered manually.

 Additionally, having multiple sources of light, such as a headlamp or small LED lights, can be useful for hands-free operation or for illuminating larger areas.